 Driver Regulations.
 The following regulations apply to all drivers, either primary or backup, of the Lane Community College vehicles while transporting students or other scheduled passengers on college business.
 They do not apply to persons who must drive college vehicles during an emergency or for maintenance.

 - All drivers must be employees of Lane Community College, or an authorized volunteer.

-- All drivers must possess a valid Oregon Driver's License and must be at least 18 years of age.
+- All drivers must possess a valid Driver's License from a state in the U.S. and must be at least 18 years of age.

 - All drivers must submit a passenger list to include names of passengers, whom to notify for each passenger in the event of an emergency, and the appropriate telephone numbers, prior to receiving the vehicle packet.

 - A college employee must accompany any college vehicle on all trips.

 - Only authorized drivers meeting the above requirements may drive college vehicles.
 It is always a good idea to have a designated "back-up" driver for groups or when driving long distances.
 All "back-up" drivers must be pre-authorized per the above requirements.